IEEE-SB-GECBH/Cheatsheet-Hacktoberfest2022/CONTRIBUTING.md

 ## When should program documentation be done?

 - When designing your program, you must spend time thinking about how to structure your program, what modules are needed, and the algorithms and processes you will use in the modules.
-- You must think about what sort of data structures and objects (e.g., arrays, files or linked lists) are needed.
 - This thinking must be done before you start coding, or you will find yourself wasting time writing useless code that is full of errors.
 - It is very important to record this creative process so that the programmers that follow you do not duplicate work that you have already done.
 - Before writing the code, you should write the documentation to describe the design of each component of your program.